MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-recovery-guide-plan.md

 ### BitLocker recovery key hints

-BitLocker metadata has been enhanced in Windows 10, version 1903 to include information about when and where the BitLocker recovery key was backed up.
+BitLocker metadata has been enhanced in Windows 10, version 1903, to include information about when and where the BitLocker recovery key was backed up.
 This information is not exposed through the UI or any public API.
 It is used solely by the BitLocker recovery screen in the form of hints to help a user locate a volume’s recovery key.
-Hints are displayed on the recovery screen and refer to the location where key has been saved.
-Hints are displayed in both the modern (blue) and legacy (black) recovery screen.
+Hints are displayed on the recovery screen and refer to the location where the key has been saved.
+Hints are displayed on both the modern (blue) and legacy (black) recovery screen.
 This applies to both the bootmanager recovery screen and the WinRE unlock screen.

 ![Customized BitLocker recovery screen](./images/bl-password-hint2.png)

 > [!IMPORTANT]
 > We don't recommend printing recovery keys or saving them to a file.
 Instead, use Active Directory backup or a cloud-based backup.
-Cloud-based backup includes Azure Active Directory (Azure AD) and Microsoft Account.
+Cloud-based backup includes Azure Active Directory (Azure AD) and Microsoft account.

-There are rules governing which hint is shown during the recovery (in order of processing):
+There are rules governing which hint is shown during the recovery (in the order of processing):

 1. Always display custom recovery message if it has been configured (using GPO or MDM).
 2. Always display generic hint: "For more information, go to https://aka.ms/recoverykeyfaq."
-3. If multiple recovery keys exist on the volume, prioritize the last created (and successfully backed up) recovery key.
+3. If multiple recovery keys exist on the volume, prioritize the last-created (and successfully backed up) recovery key.
 4. Prioritize keys with successful backup over keys that have never been backed up.
 5. Prioritize backup hints in the following order for remote backup locations: **Microsoft Account > Azure AD > Active Directory**.
 6. If a key has been printed and saved to file, display a combined hint, “Look for a printout or a text file with the key,” instead of two separate hints.
-7. If multiple backups of the same type (remove vs. local) have been performed for the same recovery key, prioritize backup info with latest backed up date.
+7. If multiple backups of the same type (remove vs. local) have been performed for the same recovery key, prioritize backup info with latest backed-up date.
 8. There is no specific hint for keys saved to an on-premises Active Directory.
-In this case, a custom message (if configured) or a generic message, “Contact your organization’s help desk,” will be displayed.
+In this case, a custom message (if configured) or a generic message, “Contact your organization’s help desk,” is displayed.
-9. If two recovery keys are present on the disk, but only one has been successfully backed up, the system will ask for a key that has been backed up, even if another key is newer.
+9. If two recovery keys are present on the disk, but only one has been successfully backed up, the system asks for a key that has been backed up, even if another key is newer.

 #### Example 1 (single recovery key with single backup)